miljenka-prompt/QEIT-Vibe-Coding/README.md

 I'm not a quantum physicist crunching equations—I'm an AI Whisperer & Intuitive Vibe Coder who turns big ideas into reality!

-This repository presents Quantum Emotional Interference Theory (QEIT), a framework I created through intuitive conversations with AI assistants (Grok from xAI,Perplexity and Gemini 2,5 flash from Google) and vibe-driven coding.
+This repository presents Quantum Emotional Interference Theory (QEIT), a framework I created through intuitive conversations with AI assistants (Grok from xAI, Perplexity and Gemini 2,5 flash from Google) and vibe-driven coding.

 QEIT extends Quantum Decision Theory (QDT) by modeling emotions like anxiety and impostor syndrome as interference terms in decision-making predictions.